zondag 31 augustus 2025

 Coraline will have to fight with all her wits and courage if she is to save herself and return to her ordinary life."

-This was ok.
-I don't think I would have liked this as a child even though it is a children's book but I was an anxious child so I wouldn't have sought this out.
-As an adult it was nothing special to be honest.
+Honestly, I don’t think I would have liked this book as a child; even though it’s written for kids.
+I was an anxious child, and this story would have probably scared me more than entertained me.
+As an adult, though, it was… fine.
+Nothing special, to be honest.

 Happy reading!